 Close up the top cover and wait a few moments for the printer to initialize.
 Now you can start printing!

 We hope you’ve found this installation guide informative.
 To learn even more about HP ink, check out our Ultimate Guide to HP Ink Cartridges.
-If you are looking to save money on ink, check out our brand new line of compatible LD InkPods designed specifically for printers that use HP 67 / 67XL ink cartridges.
-With LD InkPods, you get 3X more ink at a super low price and they are backed by a lifetime guarantee too.
-Visit LDProducts.com and pick up a set of inkpods for your printer and start saving today!
+If you are looking to save money on ink, we have two great options for you!
+First, check out our LD-Brand remanufactured HP 67 black and tri-color ink cartridges.
+Our LD remanufactured ink cartridges deliver amazing print results for a fraction of the name brand price and come with an industry-leading lifetime guarantee.
+If you print a lot, check out our line of compatible LD InkPods designed specifically for printers that use HP 67 / 67XL ink cartridges.
+With LD InkPods, you get 3X more ink at a super low price.
+Visit LDProducts.com and find great prices on 67 ink cartridges, plus hundreds of other printer popular cartridges today!